 - Open data in historic preservation: Eli Pousson

-Produced and moderated by Wendy Hsu (CRN Steering Committee Member; Digital Strategist, City of Los Angeles Department of Cultural Affairs)
+Produced and moderated by W.F.
+Umi Hsu (CRN Steering Committee Member; Digital Strategist, City of Los Angeles Department of Cultural Affairs)